 FAQ

-You should look for a space at least one and a half times the length of your car for safe and easy parking.
+Ideally, choose a space that’s about one and a half times the length of your car.
+Too tight, and you’ll struggle to maneuver safely.

 Discover more from SMOOTHSTEERING